sisihagen/website/content/en/blog/2019/09/the-wrong-choice.md

 title: "The wrong choice"
 date: 2019-09-07
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The destructive power of a party cartel, which no longer allows real alternatives, can only be broken by abstention."
-draft: false
 lang: en
 cover: "society"
 ---